 One of the key challenges in Europe for Active and Healthy Ageing (AHA) is the implementation and scale-up of cross-border innovative solutions.
 The aim is to support the transformation of health and care in the Digital Single Market, thereby reinforcing the links between the development of solutions by companies, start-ups, and researchers, and the expectations and needs of care providers, policy-makers, insurers and other potential buyers of these products and services.

 The Innovation to Market (I2M) programme aims to improve the match between the demand side and supply side in AHA, by engaging in a dialogue and organising a series of activities that involve the two sides.

-An I2M Plan will initially be delivered late in 2018 and updated yearly until 2020.
-Innovative enterprises and start-ups will particularly be involved in the definition of measures that can improve the cross-border deployment of digital health and care solutions.
+In order to develop a sound I2M Plan, the I2M group is analysing all the identified gaps and looking for measures that could improve the cross-border deployment of digital health and care solutions.
 Key opinion leaders and entrepreneurs will contribute to co-create the I2M Plan.

 A face-to-face “I2M Stakeholder Forum”, involving key opinion leaders and entrepreneurs is planned for the first week in June 2018.
 Its content will be dedicated to the goal of a co-created I2M Plan that will facilitate the scale-up of innovative solutions for the AHA market.

 The Forum will be followed by two online stakeholder meetings.
 The format will enable the participants to co-create, using scenarios, the I2M.